wkumler/RaMS/README.md

 msdata <- grabMSdata(files = msdata_files[2:4], grab_what = c("BPC", "MS1"))
 ```

+Some additional examples can be found below, but a more thorough
+introduction can be found in [the vignette](doc/Intro-to-RaMS.Rmd).

 #### BPC/TIC data:

 Base peak chromatograms (BPCs) and total ion chromatograms (TICs) have